devod8/To-Do-App/README.md

-This is a basic Python application made in VScode made as a learning project.
+This is a basic Python application I made as a learning project.